NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 ---------------------------
 The following commands clone the BRAILS repository and enter the foundation classification module.
 Requirements are installed using pip and weights of all used models are downloaded.
 This will download approximately 300 mb in required model weight files.
+The final command adds the current folder to the PYTHONPATH environment variable which is necessary to train.

 ::